asamonek/asamonek.github.io/_posts/2021-01-01-beginner-clojurians-online-meetup.md

 <b>About the meeting times.</b> I did my best to find a time slot which would fit in with the maximum number of our time zones, but we may change it if it turns out that there is a better time which suits more people.
 I would also be willing to set up two meetings for each chapter of the book, so that none of the interested persons is excluded from reading along.
 Please let me know in case your time zone and/or work schedule don't allow you to join in as things are set up now.

-## Venue

-The meetings are online and open to all.
-More information on how to access them is coming soon, so bookmark this page to get the latest updates.
-(Initially, I will also post on Clojurians slack, fora and social media, but later on the updates there will stop to avoid cluttering the shared cyberspace.)

 ## Reading group times and readings

 ### <u>January 20, 2021 (Wednesday)</u>